Updated 24 Feb 2008

 Number 6: Computerized Telescopes

-Personally, I am not a fan of low priced GOTO telescopes.
-From my observations, the ones that are available in the low priced market have shown a number of quality control problems (although reports are that they have improved).
-I recently tried to help a person at a star party who had an entry level go to scope (Meade).
+Personally, I am not a fan of low priced GOTO telescopes and I do not recommend them at the entry level price range.
+From my observations, the ones that are available in the entry level class simply do not work very well.
+I recently tried to help a young person at a star party who had an entry level go to scope (Meade).
 I was not terribly impressed with the scope's ability to locate objects.
-Despite a careful alignment the scope could not place objects into the low power field of view (it was not too far off but for each object tried some manual button pushing was needed to get the object into the field of view).
-The higher end scopes (Meade's LX200 series) do have GO TO capability that does work well, however these scopes are over $1000 typically.
+Despite a careful setup and alignment, the scope could not reliably place objects into the low power field of view (it was not too far off but for each object tried some manual button pushing was needed to get the object into the field of view).
+As an experienced observer I knew what to do to get the desired object into the field of view (after the scope got me close), but someone starting out would not have this knowledge.
+This would be frustrating to someone starting out as the scope might "just miss" showing one of the easily visible targets (the first time viewer will say "I don't see anything!).
+There are GO TO scopes that DO work well, however these are in a price class that (to me) is not in the entry level class (such scopes are typically over $500 and are often over $1000).

 I grew up in the "old school" of amateur astronomy, that is, I learned the sky and learned to "star hop" to objects I wanted to observe.
-A higher end GOTO telescope does have some remarkable capabilities however.
+A higher end GOTO telescope does have some remarkable capabilities nonetheless.
 It can allow you to locate a number of objects in a short time.
 However, there is a drawback.
 While a GOTO scope can locate objects for you, it denies you the opportunity to learn your way around the sky.
 A GOTO scope is kind of like a car that takes you to any address you specify, but with no knowledge (or view along the way) of how to get there.
 With the star hop method, you learn to recognize star patterns and often you see interesting things along the way.
-While I am not a fan of GOTO scopes, I do recognize that some people do like them a lot, and for some applications they can be quite helpful.
+While I am not a major fan of entry level GOTO scopes, I do recognize that some people do like them a lot, and for some applications they can be quite helpful.
 For example, if you have light polluted skies, it may be hard to use the "star hop" method of locating objects because there are not many stars that can be seen (necessary for star hopping).
 A GOTO scope will find things for you even if there are few stars visible to the naked eye.
 However, if your skies are particularly poor, don't expect to see much through the main scope either.
 Another thing about GOTO scopes: there is more stuff to act up and break down.
 A simple scope with a basic mounting is for all practical purposes a lifetime instrument, there are few if any parts that will ever wear out or stop working.
 Sooner or later (due to the sophisticated electronics, gears, motors, etc), most GOTO scopes will likely develop some kind of problem.
-So, I tend to not recommend scopes with GO TO features, however that is my personal opinion.
+So, I tend to not recommend entry level scopes with GO TO features, however that is my personal opinion.
+(The high priced ones are fine, but again, much more money).

 Number 7: Where to buy a Telescope

-The following is a list of mail order outfits I have personally dealt with, and recommend without hesitation (please note that there are many more I have not dealt with that are probably just as good!):
+The following is a list of on-line/mail order outfits I have personally dealt with, and recommend without hesitation (please note that there are many more I have not dealt with that are probably just as good!):

-I've got $500 to spend...
+I've got $400 to spend...
 What's my best bet?

 As mentioned at the beginning of this article, it's best to first learn the constellations and to have sampled the skies using a pair of binoculars.
 If you've done this and you have a thirst for more, you are ready to move up to a telescope.
-In my opinion, $500 is probably the least you can spend to get a truly decent starter scope and the necessary accessories you'll need to round out the package.
-Most astronomers will tell you to buy the biggest scope you can afford, and I generally agree with this statement.
-With a $500 budget, my personal recommendation for a starter package would include a 6" Dobsonian reflector telescope.
+In my opinion, $400 is probably the least you can spend to get a truly decent starter scope and a few accessories you'll need to round out the package.
+Most astronomers will tell you to buy the biggest telescope you can afford, and I generally agree with this statement.
+With a $400 budget, my personal recommendation for a starter package would include a 6" Dobsonian reflector telescope.
 A 6" scope is big enough to show good detail on numerous objects, and yet is quite portable.
-A 6" Dobsonian scope (like the ones Meade and Orion sell) will eat up about $350 of your budget (including shipping costs).
-The remaining $150 should be used to purchase another good quality eyepiece (about $50 - $70) (assuming that the scope only came with one eyepiece), and a good book (I'd suggest "Nightwatch" by Terrence Dickinson, avilable at most decent bookstores).
-Any remaining funds could be used towards a subscription to Sky and Telescope or Astronomy, two great magazines dedicated to amateur astronomers.
-If you've got an extra $100 or so to add to your budget, you can move up to an 8" Dobsonian reflector, a very capable telescope that could even be with you for a lifetime of observing.
-Sometimes you can find deals on scopes for even less money.
-EBay is another source for telescopes, but you are at some risk (you have no assurance that the scope is not damaged, etc).
-Every once in a while you can find a nice scope at a tag sale, but you need to know enough about the unit to decide whether it is worth the cost.
-People who have good scopes know what they have, and they will not show up for $25 at a tag sale!
-As mentioned previously, local astronomy clubs might be your best option to get introduced to a telescope.
-You may be able to get a loaner scope from a club, one that might cost a lot more than you might want to spend.
-Also, should you find you are not into astronomy, you can always turn the scope back in and no money is lost.
+A 6" Dobsonian scope (like the ones Meade, Celestron and Orion sell) will eat up about $300 of your budget (including shipping costs).
+The remaining $100 should be used to purchase another good quality eyepiece (about $40 - $60) , and also a good book (I'd suggest NightWatch by Terrence Dickinson, available at most decent bookstores).

 Some other thoughts...

-It is important to keep in mind that small (and even large) telescopes will not provide visual images like those seen in books and magazines (the Moon is a possible exception).
+It is very important to keep in mind that small (and even large) amateur telescopes will not provide visual images like those seen in astronomy books and magazines (the Moon is a possible exception).
 For many objects, you must take satisfaction in just knowing that you have barely detected a faint smudge of light!
 Only a few of the brightest objects will be considered impressive by the average person.
 If you go into astronomy expecting brilliant, color filled views of objects in the sky, you will likely be disappointed.
 Amateur astronomy is not about dazzling "video game" graphics and Hollywood special effects.
-Amateur astronomy is not unlike learning to appreciate fine art; you must learn to appreciate what you see in your telescope, which in many cases will only be a very faint patch of light (and this may occur while freezing your butt off or by being bit by a swarm of mosquitoes).
+Amateur astronomy is not unlike learning to appreciate fine art; you must learn to appreciate what you see in your telescope, which in many cases will only be a very faint patch of light (and this may occur while freezing your butt off or by being bit by a swarm of mosquitos).
 Even though you might be only able to just barely glimpse a faint galaxy, know that you are seeing an incomprehensibly small portion of the light generated by a billion suns, light which has traveled a journey of humanly unimaginable distance, a journey lasting many millions of years!
 When you look at a distant planet in a telescope, you are seeing the real thing, live, and you can be sure that only an extremely small fraction of people on Earth are looking at the same object at the same time!
-You will not be able to see anything close to the American Flag on the moon.
+You will not be able to see anything close to the American Flag on the Moon.
 However, you can look at these distant objects like the Moon, the planets and galaxies, knowing that you (nor anyone else) will likely never visit them in person, and wonder what it might be like if you could actually personally visit them.
 You also know that these objects are countless times older than any person alive, and that they will still be there long, long after Mankind has ceased to exist on Earth.

 "Back" links, e-mail and Copyright